vfarcic/docker-flow/README.md

 6a33159ba9e3        progrium/consul     "/bin/start -server -"   5 minutes ago       Up 5 minutes        53/udp, 53/tcp, 8302/tcp, 0.0.0.0:8300-8301->8300-8301/tcp, 8400/tcp, 8301-8302/udp, 0.0.0.0:8500->8500/tcp   consul
 ```

-With the cluster and the proxy server set up, we are, finally, ready to give **Docker Flow** a spin and see it in action.
+With the cluster and the proxy server set up, we are ready to give **Docker Flow** a spin and see it in action.

 ### Reconfiguring proxy after deployment

-*Proxy* flow requires Consul address as well as the information about the node proxy is (or will be) running on. *Docker Flow* allows three ways to provide necessary information.
+*Proxy* flow requires Consul address as well as the information about the node the proxy is (or will be) running on. *Docker Flow* allows three ways to provide necessary information.
 We can define arguments inside the *docker-flow.yml* file, as environment variables, and, finally, as command line arguments.
-In this example, we'll use the combination of environment variables and command line arguments.
+In this example, we'll all three input methods so that you can get familiar with them and choose the combination that suits you needs.

 Let's start by defining proxy and Consul data through environment variables.